Acura TL: 2007

-The 2007 Acura TL features a slightly revised exterior as well as a revised interior with a new steering wheel, redesigned gauges, and footwell lighting, in addition to new interior and exterior colors.
+The 2007 Acura TL featured a slightly revised exterior as well as a revised interior with a new steering wheel, redesigned gauges, and footwell lighting, in addition to new interior and exterior colors.
 The 2007 TL (non Type-S) received suspension changes to improve ride comfort.
 Also new for the 2007 model year were LED turn signal repeaters on the side mirrors and fog lamps in the bumper.
-Prior to 2007, the fog lamps were integrated into the headlight housing; Daytime Running Lights now occupy that space (Canadian models have had DRLs there rather than fog lamps since 2004).
+Prior to 2007, the fog lamps were integrated into the headlight housing; daytime running lights (DRLs) occupied that space; since 2004, Canadian models had DRLs there rather than the fog lamps.

-TL with navigation models sport a new rear view camera with image displayed on the navigation screen as well as XM NavTraffic.
-In addition to the new standard auxiliary audio jack, the sound system is now MP3/WMA compatible and offers Dolby Pro Logic II decoding and speed-sensitive volume compensation.
-The manual transmission option had been dropped from the base TL due largely to extremely low sales (roughly 1 out of 40 TLs sold across America were equipped with a manual gearbox).
+TL models with navigation models featured a new rear-view camera with the image displayed on the navigation screen, as well as XM NavTraffic.
+In addition to the new standard auxiliary audio jack, the sound system was MP3/WMA compatible and offers Dolby Pro Logic II decoding and speed-sensitive volume compensation.
+The manual transmission option was dropped from the base TL due largely to extremely low sales; only 1 out of 40 TLs sold across America were equipped with a manual gearbox.